apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 Accumulo 1.2 introduces the concept of logical time.
 This ensures that timestamps set by Accumulo always move forward.
 This helps avoid problems caused by TabletServers that have different time settings.
-The per tablet counter gives unique one up time stamps on a per mutation basis.
+The per tablet counter gives unique one up time stamps on a per-mutation basis.
 When using time in milliseconds, if two things arrive within the same millisecond then both receive the same timestamp.
 When using time in milliseconds, Accumulo set times will still always move forward and never backwards.